Congratulations

 Course Map

-- Elective* (Please refer to course map to find out what electives available)
+• Elective* (Please refer to course map to find out what electives are available)

 *Units may change depending on your chosen major.
 The Team Leader will provide you with more information about majors at Orientation.
 There will also be an opportunity to discuss and make changes to your enrolment during this time.

-Your Unit Guide has more information about your units including the unit learning outcomes and assessment details.
+Your Unit Guide (PDF, 445.8 KB) has more information about your units including the unit learning outcomes and assessment details.

 Choosing an Education specialisation as part of your main Diploma gives you the opportunity to enrol on a double degree at Monash University.

-Each trimester, you will be given the opportunity to practice your newly acquired teaching skills by participating in a professional learning experience over 5 days in a local school.
+In the second trimester of Part 2, you will be given the opportunity to practice your newly acquired teaching skills by participating in a professional learning experience over 10 days in a local school.

-You will be required to sit the CASPer test and may choose to sit the literacy and numeracy LANTITE tests while you are studying in Diploma.
+You may choose to sit the literacy and numeracy LANTITE tests while you are studying in Diploma.

 The Diploma of Science (Education) has 2 parts:

-- Part 2 is 2 trimesters long and you will study 5 units each trimester
+• Part 2 is 2 trimesters long and you will study 4 units in the first trimester and 5 units in the second trimester

 Note: The Education specialisation units only start in Part 2